-Overnight Vanilla Chai French Toast Bake is a make-ahead breakfast casserole that give you a delicious start to your holidays.
+Overnight Vanilla Chai French Toast Bake Recipe is a make-ahead breakfast casserole that give you a delicious start to your holidays.

 Oh, Christmas morning breakfast…you trouble me so.
 I love the idea of having breakfast after all the gifts are unwrapped, but the reality is that I’m so tired (after staying up late the night before wrapping said gifts), that the last thing I want to do is go into the kitchen and make breakfast.
 Because of this, many years we don’t have anything special for Christmas morning.
 Sometimes we’ve had something fun like cinnamon rolls, but usually it’s YOYO (You On Your Own)…which means cereal, leftovers from Christmas Eve, or who knows?
 Probably some Christmas cookies.

 I know….not your Pinterest-perfect Christmas morning, right?